About ironwood gym

 Nutrition Coach & Trainer

-April brings a holistic approach to training; flexibility, mobility, yoga, and nutritional support.
-She leads the girls adolescent yoga group and works with clients who need gentler, restorative movement as part of their healing.
-As a certified nutrition coach, she integrates meal planning and healthy lifestyle guidance alongside her training work.
+April brings a holistic approach to training - flexibility, mobility, weight lifting and nutritional support.
+She specializes in restorative movement to aid clients who need a gentler approach to their healing.
+As a certified nutrition coach, she integrates nutritional education and guidance to promote a healthy lifestyle.

 What We've Built